 Somewhere somehow w

 Sung with Suzanne Georg.
 A song recalling a time where leaving town meant losing touch with dear friends.
-This year’s dynamics have been unique, with many people cut off from nearby friends, although we can record songs with friends over 200km away.
+The dynamics of 2020 were unique, with many people cut off from nearby friends, although we can record songs with friends over 200km away.

 Out there w – The Hunchback of Notre Dame